frvillegas/frvillegas.github.io/content/math/hgm/hgm.md

 collaborations at a workshop that I have ever experienced.

 I later wrote a bit more detailed [account](/pdf/hgm/benasque09.pdf) of what we did.
-Together with D. Roberts we wrote a terse but update [summary](https://arxiv.org/pdf/2109.00027) on HGM's.
+Together with D. Roberts we wrote a terse but updated [summary](https://arxiv.org/pdf/2109.00027) on HGM's.

 Code to compute with HGM's has now been implemented in MAGMA, Sage and